 The Council notes the range of polices, measures and technologies that are identified, some of which are quantified in terms of costs and emissions reductions.
 However, it is not clear if a consistent approach was taken by different Departments.
-It would be beneficial, and ensure greater consistency, if the Department of Communications, Climate Action and Environment could request and clarify that the sectors apply the Public Expenditure Code in assessing the full costs and benefits of different measures proposed to address climate change.
+It would be beneficial, and ensure greater consistency, if your Department could request and clarify that the sectors apply the Public Expenditure Code in assessing the full costs and benefits of different measures proposed to address climate change.
 The costs and benefits associated with air pollutants and other significant externalities should be calculated in every case.